AgustinSRG/pmv-site/content/en/about/index.md

 ---
-title: About Goldydocs
+title: About PersonalMediaVault
 linkTitle: About
 menu: {main: {weight: 10}}
 ---

-{{% blocks/cover title="About Goldydocs" image_anchor="bottom" height="auto" %}}
+{{% blocks/cover title="About PersonalMediaVault" image_anchor="bottom" height="auto" %}}

-A sample site using the Docsy Hugo theme.
+Web application to store media files (video, audio and pictures) in an encrypted storage, and visualize them using a web browser.
 {.mt-5}

 {{% /blocks/cover %}}